DragonTsai/Q-Variance-challenge/README.md

 Q: Okay, I'll bite.
 What is the quantum explanation?

-A: Price change over a period is due to an imbalance between buyers and sellers, which is like pushing on a spring.
-Variance goes with the energy, which varies with the square of the displacement.
+A: Price change is like pushing on a spring.
+The linear restoring force gives you the square-root law of price impact.
+Integrating the force gives you the $z^2/2$ term in q-variance.
+But you need to use a probabilistic framework which accounts for dynamics.
 See sources below.

 Q: Sounds like quantum woo to me.